Many or all companies we feature compensate us. Compensation and editorial

 Here are several important terms to know:

-• Investment amounts: The cash you get from Unlock is based on a percentage of your home’s value, with a minimum of $30,000 and up to $500,000.
+• Investment amounts: The cash you get from Unlock is based on a percentage of your home’s value, between $30,000 and $500,000.
 The amount is based on factors such as your home’s current value, what you still owe on the home (if anything), your credit history, and the use of the property.

-• Term length: Unlock’s 10-year term gives you a decade to sell your home or buy out Unlock’s share of the future home value.
+• Term length: Unlock’s 10-year term gives you a decade to sell your home or buy out Unlock’s share.

 • Repayment options: You have three paths to settle the balance: